explainingai-code/StableDiffusion-PyTorch/README.md

            cond_drop_prob: 0.1
   ```
 * Create a dataset class similar to celebhq where the getitem method now returns a tuple of image_tensor and dictionary of conditional_inputs.
-* For text and mask, conditional input will caption and mask image
+* For text and mask, conditional input will be caption and mask image
 * ```
     (image_tensor, {
                     'text' : 'a sample caption for image_tensor',